Turivny/RI-Reasoning-Model/README.md

 2. **Cognitive Autonomy**: AI should explain its reasoning and respect users' rights to risk and creative freedom by encouraging independent critical thinking.

 3. **Proactive Approach**: AI should not blindly obey and ask questions, encouraging users to reason for themselves and protecting them from harmful actions.

-### What does the Ethical Supplement mean for this project?

-The ethical supplement to license explicitly prohibits:
-- Military or weapons-related applications
-- Discriminatory systems or mass surveillance
-- Implementations that may cause physical or psychological harm

 ### Can I use the images in this repository, and under what terms?